hillgate/resources.hillgateconnect.com/src/content/guides/sourcing-external-talent-for-a-project.md

 ##	Functional experience

 You should have a clear idea of what you’re looking for here.
-If you’re doing a due diligence project, then you’ll want someone who has worked in Investment Banking/Corporate Development (link to Ag project).
-If you’re researching a specific region/industry then having someone with relevant experience is important (link to China project).
+If you’re doing a [due diligence project](https://www.hillgateconnect.com/project/10033666), then you’ll want someone who has worked in Investment Banking/Corporate Development.
+If you’re researching a [specific region/industry](https://www.hillgateconnect.com/project/10655378) then having someone with relevant experience is important.

 ##	Industry experience